RomadHolding/blockchain/README.md

 2. The other delegates are the verifiers.
 For the block to get verified, it needs to contain at least n-f signatures, where f = floor( (n-1)/3) ), where n is the number of the verifiers.

 ## 4.1.
 Delegates
-To become a delegate one needs to register as a delegate.
+To become a delegate one needs to have a collateral.
+Once the collateral is transferred and locked, the node may start functioning as a delegate or a speaker.
 The registration is the special transaction.
 Remember the transactions are broadcasted, the other nodes shall get it fast enough.

 ## 4.2.
 Reputation
-**The Nothing-at-Stake problem is when verifiers can do a mess if there is no penalty for their actions.** The mess example is, e.g. an invalid transaction confirmation.
-The common solution for the Nothing-at-Stake problem is the bond deposits [2].
+**The Nothing-at-Stake problem is when verifiers can do a mess if there is no penalty for their actions.** The mess example is, e.g. an invalid transaction confirmation or different attacks on the blockchain (e.g. Short Range, Long Range, etc).
+The common solution for the Nothing-at-Stake problem is the collateral [2].
 It means the certain amount of money is frozen on the verifier's account until it is proved the transaction does not create any conflicts to the blockchain.

-ROMAD team is not currently considering the bond deposits to solve the Nothing-at-Stake problem.
-We use the reputation idea instead.
+ROMAD team goes further.
+The collateral can be taken out from the node owner when the node reputation is flawed.
+The following algorithm is used to compute the reputation:

 1. Initially each delegate gets a fixed reputation value: ρ = 0.5 (see below).